 For those of you who have “hard” inboxes (the old-fashioned kind), this step is when you would go through that box, too.
 For those of you who are, ahem, less than perfectly organized, your entire desk may function as, essentially, one big “inbox,” so your weekly review is the time to tidy the top of your desk.

-For telecommuters who work desk-less, tidy up your laptop computer’s desktop instead.
+For remote pros who work desk-less, tidy up your laptop computer’s desktop instead.

 As you move through your inboxes, you will begin identifying action steps for the week ahead.